Jennifer Lopez Shows Off Plenty Of Cleavage And Washboard Abs In Skimpy White Bra

 It’s heating up in Miami — mostly because Jennifer Lopez just arrived.

-Over the past few weeks, the actress has been in New York City where she is shooting her upcoming film titled Hustlers.
-While there, the brunette beauty has been showing off her abs in a number of sexy outfits but now that she’s in Miami, her sexy tradition is continuing.
-Photos published by The Daily Mail, show the singer heading to Somi Fitness with her daughter Emme by her side.
+Over the past few weeks, the actress has been in New York City where she is shooting her upcoming film, Hustlers.
+While there, the brunette beauty has been showing off her abs in a number of sexy outfits, but now that she’s in Miami, her sexy tradition is continuing.
+Photos published by The Daily Mail, show the singer heading to Somi Fitness with her daughter, Emme, by her side.

-In the images, J-Lo looks nothing short of stunning as she head off to the gym with her body fully on display.
+In the images, J.Lo looks nothing short of stunning as she head off to the gym with her body fully on display.
 The “On The Floor” singer shows off plenty of cleavage in a tiny white sports bra and curve-hugging white, patterned leggings.
-The 49-year-old’s insanely fit are the center of attention in the photo and it’s hard to believe that she is almost in her 50s.
+The 49-year-old’s insanely fit abs are the center of attention in the photo and it’s hard to believe that she is almost in her 50s.

 And even though the actress is heading to the gym in these snapshots, she still looks amazing with her dark locks pulled up in a high bun along with big, gold hoop earrings and pink reflective aviator glasses.
 To accessorize the look, Lopez can be seen carrying an expensive and trendy Birkin bag and also rocking a pair of white tennis shoes to go along with her all-white look.